Snowflake: Classification

 Snowflakes form in a wide variety of intricate shapes, leading to the notion that "no two are alike".
-Although nearly-identical snowflakes have been made in laboratory, they are very unlikely to be found in nature.
+Although nearly-identical snowflakes have been made in laboratories, they are very unlikely to be found in nature.
 Initial attempts to find identical snowflakes by photographing thousands of them with a microscope from 1885 onward by Wilson Alwyn Bentley found the wide variety of snowflakes we know about today.

 Ukichiro Nakaya developed a crystal morphology diagram, relating crystal shape to the temperature and moisture conditions under which they formed, which is summarized in the following table: